aesmithwriting/Git-and-GitHub-Guide/Guide to Git and GitHub for Writers.md

 Typora's Outline viewer gives you a nifty way to see exactly how your headlines are structured and where you are in your document at any given time - useful for large projects and for when you need to see all your headings and sub-headings at a glance.

+### Commit your work

+As writers, we're used to saving our work to a folder or the cloud.
+With GitHub, your saved changes are called commits.
+Each time you commit a change, you're able to attach a description explaining why you made that change (for example, if you describe the section you've written in both the title and description for your commit, you'll have an at-a-glance-history of the progress of your work from the day you started until now.)

+Committing pushes your work to GitHub and lets you take advantage of version management.
+Get into the habit of making your commits at natural break points - when you complete a main section, after adding links and support files, after making edits, when you pack it in for the day, etc. Here's how to do that:

+1. Open GitHub Desktop.

+2. Choose your project.

+3. Once you've made a few commits, you'll see:

+   * which files have changed
+   * which text has been added
+   * which text has been deleted

+   4) In the bottom left corner, you'll see a summary section.
+Type a short title and description here to let everyone know what you've updated.

+   5) Hit Commit to master.

+   6) You're done!
+You'll be able to see a history of your commits by clicking Code, then History at the top right corner of your GitHub document.